 Kewpie has me questioning everything in my life including whether this face bowl means to do me harm.

 Fresh flowers don’t have a face so they are always safe to bring into your home (unless there is a venomous spider lurking within the leaves)!
-Oh, and candles, especially these (my all time favorite candles), are always a safe choice!
+Oh, and candles are always a safe choice!

 Please be sure to weigh in on whether you think Kewpie is cute or creepy.